OpenUp-Technologies/openuptech.github.io/Articles/client/Objects/Overview.md

 Objects are organized into a hierarchy when the world is played.
 In the world data all object are at the same depth though.
 Each object data has a list of IDs of the objects that it should load in as children.
-In-game these objects will then be children.
+In-game, these objects will then be children.